2009 Winnenden shootings: Response

 German President Horst Köhler said he was "appalled and saddened" by the killings, and he and his wife offered condolences to the victims, their families, and friends.
 Chancellor Angela Merkel described the attack as an "incomprehensible" and "appalling" crime, calling it a day of mourning for all of Germany.
 Baden-Württemberg Minister-President Günther Oettinger, who traveled to the scene by helicopter, described the event as a "horrible and in no way explainable crime".
-The European Parliament observed a minute of silence in honor of the victims.
+The European Parliament observed a minute of silence in honour of the victims.

-An ecumenical church service was held in Winnenden the evening of the shooting, with Protestant, Catholic and even Muslim clerics officiating.
-All German flags were flown on half-staff until 13 March in memory of the victims.
+An ecumenical church service was held in Winnenden the evening of the shooting, with Protestant, Catholic and Muslim clerics officiating.
+All German flags were flown on half-mast until 13 March in memory of the victims.

-In the days following the event, some politicians called for legal consequences, including a total prohibition of all shooting video games, better monitoring of gun club members, a directive to have all ammunition deposited with police and a provision to have gun club members store their weapons at the club house.
+In the days following the event, some politicians called for legal consequences, including a prohibition of all shooting video games, better monitoring of gun club members, a directive to have all ammunition deposited with police and a provision to have gun club members store their weapons at the club house.
 Others dismissed such demands as "placebos".

 The families of five victims wrote an open letter to Chancellor Angela Merkel, President Horst Köhler and Baden-Württemberg Minister President Günther Oettinger with demands for consequences.
 They called for a prohibition on youths' access to guns in gun clubs, less violence on TV and a prohibition of violent video games.
 They also called for reporting of these incidents without highlighting the perpetrator, so as to minimise the chance of copycats.

 The German parliament passed legislation in June 2009 to improve handgun security with an electronic nationwide weapons registry, increased age limitations for large-calibre weapons and unannounced, random inspections in gun-owner homes to ensure requirements for locked gun storage were met.
 Obligatory biometric security systems should be introduced once technically feasible.

 In May 2009, Germany announced plans to ban games such as paintball on the grounds that they "trivialise and encourage violence".
 However, the legislature did not ban these kind of games, did not limit the number of guns owned and did not pass a requirement to store guns with shooting clubs or restrictions regarding ammunition storage in private households.